aureagle/comfyui-saveasjpeg/README.md

-# ComfyUI-Saveaswebp
+# ComfyUI-Saveasjpeg
-Save a picture as Webp file in Comfy + Workflow loading
+Save a picture as jpeg file in Comfy + Workflow loading

 ## Warning:

 I'm a novice at best at coding and some of the code is pretty hacky, so this can definitely break.

-Also, Webp only supports files up to 16383 x 16383.
+Also, jpeg only supports files up to 16383 x 16383.

 ### Known issues:

-Import of Webpfiles breaks if import a workflow that has }Prompt:{ in a Node that has dynamic wildcards disabled.
+Import of jpegfiles breaks if import a workflow that has }Prompt:{ in a Node that has dynamic wildcards disabled.

 Node doesn't resize on Save - image is in there, just needs to be resized to be visible.

 ## Description:

-This adds a custom node to save a picture as a Webp File and also adds a script to Comfy to drag and drop generated webpfiles into the UI to load the workflow.
+This adds a custom node to save a picture as a jpeg File and also adds a script to Comfy to drag and drop generated jpegfiles into the UI to load the workflow.

 I've added a compression slider and a lossy/lossless option.
 The compression slider is a bit misleading.